 The Directors may hold meetings for the despatch of business and adjourn and otherwise regulate their meetings as they think fit.
 Directors’ meetings are held on scheduled dates at least five times a year.

-Relevant documents to be considered at Board meetings will be compiled and distributed by Management to all Directors as well as to any invitees at least five business days in advance of the Board meetings with sufficient time given to the Directors for review of the documents before the meetings.
-(Practice 1.5 of MCCG 2017)
+Relevant documents to be considered at Board meetings will be compiled and distributed by the Management to all Directors as well as to any invitees at least five business days in advance of the Board meetings with sufficient time given to the Directors for review of the documents before the meetings.

-The agenda should be prepared taking into account the formal schedule of matters reserved for the Board’s decision.
-(Recommended by CG Code – 3rd Edition)
+The agenda should be prepared with a view of enhancing the Board’s productivity and strengthening its strategic and supervisory role, taking into account the formal schedule of matters reserved for the Board’s decision.

 A quorum for a meeting of the Board is two Directors.
 Only Board members shall be eligible to vote at a Board meeting except where a Board member has an interest in a matter before the Board.

-Minutes of proceedings and resolutions of meetings of the Directors and any written resolutions passed by Directors, are to be recorded and entered in the Company’s Minutes Book Register within one month or as soon as practicable after the meeting is held or the resolution passed.
+Minutes of proceedings and resolutions of meetings of the Directors and any written resolutions passed by Directors, are to be recorded and entered in the Company’s Minutes Book Register as soon as practicable after the meeting is held or the resolution passed.

 Minutes of a meeting must be signed by the chairperson of the meeting or the chairperson of the next meeting within a reasonable time after the meeting.

-A resolution may be made if a document containing the relevant resolution is assented to by all Board members eligible and willing to participate in the making of the resolution.
+A resolution may be made if a document containing the relevant resolution is assented to by a majority of the Board members eligible and willing to participate in the making of the resolution.

-The resolution will be taken to have been passed when the document is last assented to by a Board member.
+The resolution will be taken to have been passed when the document is assented to by a majority of the Board members.
 Where a Board member has assented by means other than writing, that Board member must sign the document containing the relevant resolution within a reasonable time after having provided their assent.

-The Directors are able to and do generally seek further information, advice and comments from the Company Secretary, Head of Internal Audit, Head of Risk Management and Compliance, Financial Controller and the General Counsel as and when considered appropriate pertaining to the Company.
-Directors also have access to the services of external independent professional advisers or consultants for the proper discharge of their duties at the Company’s expense should the need arise.
-(Para 15.04 of MMLR)
+The Directors are able to and do generally seek further information, advice and comments from the Company Secretary, Group Chief Financial Officer, Head of Internal Audit, Head of Risk Management and Compliance, and the Head of Legal and Governance as and when considered appropriate pertaining to the Company.
+The Directors also have access to the services of external independent professional advisers or consultants on specific issues for the proper discharge of their duties at the Company’s expense should the need arise.